 Here are some of the different scenarios you should take into consideration before you by a lure bag.

-- Now then, if you are planning on fishing where you will be climbing around big rocks and boulders then some sort of a rucksake should be ample.
+- Now then, if you are planning on fishing where you will be climbing around big rocks and boulders then some sort of a rucksack should be ample.

 - Ultimately, if you are planning to wade in the water then in my opinion there is only one option for you to choose: A lure vest.

-Basically, there are 3 different types of bag that should cover all of the above scenarios.
+Basically, there are 3 different types of bags that should cover all of the above scenarios.
 They are:

 Different Lure Bags